The Ultimate Guide to Travel Nurse Agency Housing

 Of course, you can try to contact the property manager directly.
 However, these things often take time to rectify and you will need to inform the agency either way.

-If your agency fails to rectify the issue, then you can turn to social media and call them out the with images you took.
+If your agency fails to rectify the issue, then you can turn to social media and call them out with the images you took.
 While this can be very effective in bringing about a resolution, you should only do this as a last resort.
 Please give the agency a chance to rectify the situation first.
 Remember, the agency is most likely located somewhere else and therefore is not able to inspect the housing in advance.

 What to do if Something Breaks or Requires Maintenance in Your Travel Nurse Housing